England v Czech Rep: Mason Mount and Ben Chilwell to miss final Euro 2020 group game

 - Neville: England's lack of energy hampering Kane

-They must isolate up to and including next Monday, June 28.
-The decision has been taken in consultation with Public Health England.
+"[Mount and Chilwell] must isolate up to and including next Monday, June 28.
+The decision has been taken in consultation with Public Health England," an FA statement read on Tuesday.

 Trending